3noth/loggrep/README.md

 ## INSTALL
-Use install.sh for simplified use of the utility:
+Use install.sh for simplified use of the utility:/
-$ sudo ./install.sh
+$ sudo ./install.sh/

+otherwise use:
+./loggrep.py ...

 ## NAME